naranyala/starter-rspack-electron-vue/README.md

 ### Building for Production

-The build process creates optimized assets:
+The production build creates fully optimized assets:

 ```bash
 npm run build
 ```

-Output goes to the `dist/` directory with minified and tree-shaken code.
+Output is written to the `dist/` directory with minified code, tree shaking applied, and assets optimized for distribution.

 ### Packaging Applications